jtimo/pycmg/docs/source/tutorial.rst

 Following input details must be/can be specified for the inclusion family to load to the Configuration object.

-1.	a: radius of the inclusion along axis-1, default 10
+1.	a: diameter of the inclusion along axis-1, default 10
-2.	b: radius of the inclusion along axis-2, default b=a
+2.	b: diameter of the inclusion along axis-2, default b=a*average_shape[1]
-3.	c: radius of the inclusion along axis-3/half of length of the inclusion for ‘Cylinder’, default c=a
+3.	c: diameter of the inclusion along axis-3, default c=a*average_shape[2]
 4.	vf_max: Maximum volume fraction for the current inclusion family.
 5.	coat: True/False for coating provision on the inclusion, default False
 6.	t_coat: thickness of coating on the inclusion, default 0